 Instead of making assumptions based on your tastes, you should better go there for the research.
 You need to create a solution that will judge the client’s customers who eat there every day.
 What is similar between you and a northern citizen of the USA?
 Not really much, if you’re not the one.
 How can you then make any assumptions sitting in the office?

 Go there and feel their experience.
-Go through the process from the very beginning.
+Go through the creative process from the very beginning.
 Start from entering the restaurant, ordering food, and finish with leaving.
 Analyze it.
 Some details cannot be seen remotely.
 If you cannot order the food in the restaurant, you may miss that letters on the menu are too small and people need to squint.
-If the lights are too muffled, then you may not notice that the uniform color is not really suitable for such conditions.
+If the place lacks natural light or there is no good light at all, then you may not notice that the uniform pastel color is not really suitable for such conditions.
+Every single detail will help you later in the design process.

 You should step into customers’ shoes and then make decisions.
 Do not judge by your taste.